theusaf/hx711py3.6-jetsonnano/README.md

 This library is based on [HX711 for Rasberry Pi](https://github.com/tatobari/hx711py) using [libgpiod](https://github.com/brgl/libgpiod) instead of RPi.GPIO.

+This repository is also built specifically to run okay on Python 3.6.9 on Jetson Nano.

 ## Motivation for libgpiod on Jetson Nano

 HX711 has a sevior timing requirement while reading data from DOUT.
 We have only 50us between 1 and 0 of PD_SCK pulse.
 Original hx711py library uses legacy/slow `/sys/class/gpio` interface with RPi.GPIO so that Jetson Nano violates 50us timing.